Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Problem Formulation

 \section{Problem Formulation}

-A probabilistic prediction for a finite-horizon controlled SDS is formulated by specifying the following elements:

-where the system model includes a state space $\mathcal{X}$, a control input space $\mathcal{U}$, a time-variant controlled SDS $\Phi$, a control policy $\pi$, and a time horizon $T$.
-The prediction model includes a scoring rule $\mathcal{S}$ and a probabilistic predictor $\mathscr{F}$.

-To begin with, we define the system model and the probabilistic prediction model respectively.
-Next, we generalize the classical conic moment-based ambiguity set \eqref{eq:classical_conic_moment-based_abg} for SDSs such that one's uncertainties of both state evolution functions and system noises can be jointly described.
-Finally, we formulate the DRPP problem as a functional maximin optimization.
+To begin with, we define the system and probabilistic predictor model, respectively.
+Next, we generalize the classical conic moment-based ambiguity set \eqref{eq:classical_conic_moment-based_abg} for SDSs such that one's uncertainties of both state evolution functions and system noises are jointly described.
+Finally, we formulate the DRPP problem as a multistep functional maximin optimization.